 -Kyle Alexander, KZ Okpala, Chris Silva (Left Pubic Bone Stress Fracture) and Gabe Vincent (Right Knee Soreness) were inactive.

--The HEAT will aim to close out the series on Friday at 8:30PM.
-You can catch the game exclusively on ESPN, but the FOX Sports Sun pre and postgame shows will be on HEAT.com.
+-The HEAT will face the Lakers in Game 1 of the NBA Finals on Wednesday at 9PM.
+You can catch the game exclusively on ABC, but the FOX Sports Sun pre and postgame shows will be on HEAT.com.